npm/policies/receiving-reports.md

 verbal report, ask for it/include it, but do not pressure them.

-* Identifying information (user name, email address, etc.) of the user doing the harassing
+* Identifying information (user name, email address, etc.) of the user doing the harassing.
-* The behavior that was in violation
+* The behavior that was in violation.
-* The approximate time of the behavior (if different than the time the report was made)
+* The approximate time of the behavior (if different than the time the report was made).
-* The circumstances surrounding the incident
+* The circumstances surrounding the incident.
-* Other people involved in the incident
+* Other people involved in the incident.

 Generally we are not equipped for evidence gathering: do not going around "interviewing" others involved.

-#### Threats to physical wellbeing
+#### Threats to physical well-being

-Most harassment complaints aren't of this nature, but if someone reports that a user of the service or an attendee at an event has committed or is threatening violence towards another person, or other safety issues:
+If someone reports that a user of the service or an attendee at an event has committed or is threatening violence towards another person, or other safety issues:

-* if there is any general threat to attendees or the safety of anyone including conference staff is in doubt, summon security or police.
+* If there is any general threat to our users or the safety of anyone including npm staff is in doubt, summon security or police.
-* offer the victim a private place to sit
+* Offer the victim a private place to sit.
-* ask "is there a friend or trusted person who you would like to be with you?" (if so, arrange for someone to fetch this person)
+* Ask "is there a friend or trusted person who you would like to be with you?"
+If so, arrange for someone to fetch this person.
-* ask them "how can I help?"
+* Ask them "how can I help?"
-* provide them with your list of emergency contacts if they need help later
+* Provide them with your list of emergency contacts if they need help later.
+* Do not touch the victim to console them unless they initiate.
+It can make things worse.

 #### Law enforcement